 If I can’t physically be in the Indian Himalaya — neck-deep in all its adventure and romance — the next best thing is to go there mentally.
 In the pages of The Rains of India, a new novel by the former Boulder, Colorado, local) climber Jesse Guthrie, I see dusky sun-rays kissing Hindu temples, waves tumbling alongside beach-side bungalows in Goa, and Sherpas winding up frosted peaks.
 This suspenseful and touching love story follows a young American and his travels and travails abroad, both in the mountains — including a dangerous ascent of the sacred peak Shivaling — and in matters of the heart.
 Throughout this page-turner, Guthrie weaves together unexpected plot turns, poignant dialogue, and an alpinist’s passion for the Himalaya.
 His words flow easily from one adventure to the next as the reader enjoys the ride.

-René’s Garden: This is book four in a series which follows René throughout trying times in his life in search of lost love and adventure that leads him to make difficult decisions based on his hopes.
-Isabelle is on her way to discovering that what she wanted is not at all what it’s wrapped up to be and the exotic adventure of traveling through the Sahara Desert with René’s best friend was the first step to discovering enlightenment and wisdom through pain and suffering.
+This is book four in a series that follows René throughout trying times in his life in search of lost love and adventure that leads him to make difficult decisions based on his hopes.
+Isabelle is on her way to discovering that what she wanted is not at all what it’s wrapped up to be and the exotic adventure of traveling through The Sahara Desert with René’s best friend was the first step to discovering enlightenment and wisdom through pain and suffering.